ToshioCP/Gobject-tutorial/src/sec2.src.md

 ## Class and instance

 GObject instance is created with `g_object_new` function.
-GObject has not only instances but also a class.
+GObject has not only instances but also classes.

-- The class of GObject is created at the first call of `g_object_new`.
+- A class of GObject is created at the first call of `g_object_new`.
 And there exists only one GObject class.
 - GObject instance is created whenever `g_object_new` is called.
 So, two or more GObject instances can exist.